sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 Wednesday, we went to a fantastic Tapas restaurant.
 There was so much rich and delicious food!

-{{< figure
-      src="./images/tapas.jpg"
-      link="./images/tapas.jpg"
-      target="_blank"
+{{<figure
+  src="images/tapas.jpg"
   title="The team enjoying a huge selection of tapas" caption="Every dish was great, and they kept coming!"
 >}}

 On Tuesday, we went to a salsa cooking class.
 The class was hosted in a historic